repkins/subnautica-terraforming-mod/README.md

 - **Habitant modules burying** - allows habitat burying into terrain and adjusts overlapping terrain around them.
 Enabled by default..
 - **Terrain vs module space** - allows to adjust space between terrain surface and base compartment.
 High value means more space, low value means less space.
 Defaults to 1.0.
 - **Repulsion terrain impact** - causes the repulsion cannon to remove small portion of terrain after "shooting" pulse at that spot of terrain.
 Enabled by default.
-- **Destroyable obstacle transparency** - allows to adjust transparency amount of destroyable construction obstacles.
+- **Destroyable obstacle transparency** (BZ only) - allows to adjust transparency amount of destroyable construction obstacles.
 Transparency serves as warning to be destroyed if destroying obstacles enabled.
 Defaults to 0.1.
-- **Destroy obstacles on construction** - highlights destroyable overlapping certain objects after placing a base module for construction.
+- **Destroy obstacles on construction** - highlights destroyable overlapping certain objects after/before *(after for BZ only, before for SN1 only)* placing a base module for construction.
 Destroys them when construction of module finishes, so *careful with this setting on*.
 Disabled by default.

 ## Un-installation
 Remove this mod folder in QMods folder.
 Optionally delete "CompiledOctreesCache" folder in your save folders if they are created.